 The comfortable familiarity dilemma

-When you stop questioning the limits of the systems you've built, you fall into what I call the comfortable familiarity dilemma, a trap that once held back big tech companies like Twitter and Google.
+When you stop questioning the limits of the systems you've built, you fall into what I call the comfortable familiarity dilemma, a trap that has held back even the most successful companies.

-Software companies often fall into what I call the “comfortable familiarity” dilemma.
-Once they know their system inside out, they stop noticing its limits.
-They work under the assumption that they have total freedom to improve or change things, but in reality they’ve already accepted the boundaries and stopped questioning them.
+It’s easy to fall into what I call the “comfortable familiarity” dilemma.
+Once you know a system inside out, you stop noticing its limits.
+You assume you have full freedom to improve or change things, but in reality you’ve already accepted the boundaries and stopped questioning them.

 It’s like a video game.
 At first you try to walk through walls or break out of the map, but once you’ve played long enough, you don’t even bother.
 You’ve accepted the rules, and inside that box it feels like you can go anywhere.
 The illusion of freedom comes from forgetting the boundaries.
 In fact, the phrase “think outside the box” comes from a classic puzzle where you're given nine dots arranged in a square (a 3×3 grid), and the challenge is to connect all nine dots using just four straight lines without lifting your pen.